 A Challenge is a time-bound event (unless it's an Always On challenge) that seeks to gather input from an audience or crowd around a specific question or topic.
-This short video explains what a challenge is in more depth.
+This short video explains "what is a challenge" in more depth.
+Duration 3 min.

 How it Works

 Challenge functionality is at the core of the Planview Spigit platform.
 Inside Spigit, the term Challenge relates to an area of the platform where ideation happens.
 The challenge functionality is flexible and can run the traditional time-bound events, longer continuous improvement, or LEAN events, and even post-idea selection workflows.
 The key element is that the term Challenge refers to a space in the platform rather than methodologies per se.

 Why should we ideate inside challenge frameworks?

 - Challenges have a full set of Spigit functionality which provides the ultimate flexibility.

 - The use of phases, including pairwise, and predictions allow broader methodologies to be utilized.

 - Common methodologies employed are:

 - Always on / Continuous Improvement / LEAN / Six Sigma

 - Rapid Spigit (a short, sharp, single event methodology—hours long rather than days)